Pavan Rangani

 Micro-Segmentation Between Services

 ZTNA at the user-facing edge is only half the story.
 East-west traffic between services must also follow zero-trust principles, which is where service-to-service authentication via mTLS and SPIFFE/SPIRE comes in.
-We deployed Istio with strict mTLS mode across all production namespaces, with workload identities issued by SPIRE and authorization policies enforced via AuthorizationPolicy resources.
+A common approach deploys Istio with strict mTLS mode across all production namespaces, with workload identities issued by SPIRE and authorization policies enforced via AuthorizationPolicy resources.

-Compared to flat network access controlled only by IP-based ACLs, this gave us per-workload identity that survives pod rescheduling and IP reuse.
-For deeper Kubernetes-specific patterns, our Kubernetes network policies zero trust guide covers the L3/L4 layer that complements service mesh L7 policies.
+Compared to flat network access controlled only by IP-based ACLs, this gives per-workload identity that survives pod rescheduling and IP reuse.
+For deeper Kubernetes-specific patterns, this Kubernetes network policies zero trust guide covers the L3/L4 layer that complements service mesh L7 policies.

 OAuth/OIDC Integration and MFA Enforcement

 The IAP integrates with your IdP via OIDC.
 Every request without a valid session redirects to the IdP, which authenticates the user (typically with SSO + MFA) and returns an ID token.
 The IAP validates the token, establishes a session cookie, and enforces session lifetime policies.
-We use 8-hour sessions for most applications and 1-hour sessions for high-risk applications like cloud consoles and database admin tools.
+A common configuration uses 8-hour sessions for most applications and 1-hour sessions for high-risk applications like cloud consoles and database admin tools.

 Additionally, MFA enforcement happens at the IdP, not the IAP.
-We require phishing-resistant MFA (FIDO2/passkeys) for all employees, with TOTP as a fallback only for legacy edge cases.
-Refer to the Google BeyondCorp documentation for the canonical reference architecture and our passkeys and WebAuthn guide for the IdP-side MFA implementation.
+Best practice is to require phishing-resistant MFA (FIDO2/passkeys) for all employees, with TOTP as a fallback only for legacy edge cases.
+Refer to the Google BeyondCorp documentation for the canonical reference architecture and this passkeys and WebAuthn guide for the IdP-side MFA implementation.

 #!/bin/bash